Through a community-led selection process, Paloma McGregor/Angela’s Pulse was selected to lead this year-long project. Read the team’s bios below:

 About Pittsfield Moves!

-Conceived by Jacob’s Pillow in collaboration with The Berkshire Bridges – Working Cities Pittsfield Initiative, Pittsfield Moves! will support local stakeholders within educational, social, and economic justice organizations in developing a practice of storytelling and relationship building through movement.
+Conceived by Jacob’s Pillow in collaboration with The Berkshire Bridges – Working Cities Pittsfield Initiative, Pittsfield Moves! supports local stakeholders within educational, social, and economic justice organizations in developing a practice of storytelling and relationship building through movement.